 Blood Sugar Levels and Insulin

-I was sharing my diet experience recently with an elderly couple who happens to be our family friends.
+I was sharing my diet experience recently with an elderly couple who is our family friends.
 They are a couple in their sixties known to us for over two decades.
-Among the two, the husband does not bother much about his diet whereas his wife used to be very watchful of her diet.
-When they both had recently done a fasting blood sugar test, the sugar level was found to be higher for aunt as compared to uncle.
+Among the two, the husband does not bother much about his diet, whereas his wife used to be very watchful of her diet.
+When they both had recently done a fasting blood sugar test, the sugar level was found to be higher for the aunt as compared to the uncle.

-Narrating the tests, he told me "one should not take such diets seriously.
+Narrating the tests, he told me, "One should not take such diets seriously.
 See, my fasting blood sugar level was lower than that of my wife.
-She is the one who avoids so many stuff and I don't.
-Probably, one need not abstain from food that they enjoy".
+She is the one who avoids sweet stuff and I don't.
+Probably, one need not abstain from food that they enjoy."

 I asked him about the doctor's assessment of the reasons for such a difference.
 The doctor did not seem to share any specific reason for the same.

 This sets my mind thinking.
 A person addicted to sweet stuff is like a factory producing insulin at a faster pace.
 While performing a fasting blood sugar test, he would not have had any food or sweet stuff for a long time.
-With a higher load of insulin because of his sugar addiction, it is natural that his blood sugar level would drop faster as compared to someone who is not addicted to sugary stuff.
+With a higher load of insulin because of his sugar addiction, it is natural that his blood sugar level would drop faster than someone who is not addicted to sugary stuff.